 - 5.1.
 Managing its general fund property portfolio in parallel with the challenges which are identified in the CIPFA report, will help the Council to set sustainable budgets. - 5.2.
 The Council needs to be able to set a sustainable budget and the capital receipts, and revenue savings that could be delivered from this property review will help the Council to do this. - 5.3.
 The Council has the power to dispose of property under s123 of the Local Government Act 1972.
 However, the Council has a duty to obtain best consideration, which the proposed transactions will deliver. - 5.4.
 The Implementation of the Strategy and the property review will be overseen by the new Corporate Landlord Board, which is chaired by the Director of Place and includes representatives from all directorates.
-The Board's roles will include assessing the most suitable properties for disposal and the method of disposal in order to obtain the best consideration reasonably obtainable. - 5.5 Plans of the properties which are in Medway and which are recommended for disposal are attached to this report in appendix 3 and further details of all of the properties are set out in Exempt Appendix 1 to this report. - 5.6 Phase 1 of the property review has identified £34.273M worth of nonoperational properties for possible disposal where Cabinet authority will be needed to dispose of them.
+The Board's roles will include assessing the most suitable properties for disposal and the method of disposal in order to obtain the best consideration reasonably obtainable. - 5.5.
+Plans of the properties in Medway which were recommended for disposal were attached to the Cabinet report in appendix 3 and further details of all of the properties were set out in Exempt Appendix 1. - 5.6.
+Phase 1 of the property review has identified £34.273M worth of non-operational properties for possible disposal were based on the previous financial limit of £100,000 per property, Cabinet authority was needed to dispose of them. - 5.7.
+Following consideration at the Corporate Landlord Board, the Director of Place will decide whether to use his delegated authority to dispose of the non-operational properties, and these decisions will be published as officer executive decisions.

-- 5.7 Following consideration at the Corporate Landlord Board, the Director of Place will decide whether to use his delegated authority to dispose of the non-operational properties, and these decisions will be published as officer executive decisions. - 5.8 Phase 1 of the review has also identified £600,000 worth of non- operational properties, with a value of under £100,000 each for disposal.
+- 5.8.
+Phase 1 of the review has also identified £600,000 worth of non- operational properties, with a value of under £100,000 each for disposal.
 This includes 19 assets where the net rental income is £17,500 pa, but the saving in borrowing costs will be around £48,700, so an annual saving of around £31,200pa.
-These can be disposed of using the Head of Valuation and Asset Management's existing delegated powers, so are not included in this report. - 5.9 A Diversity Impact Assessment has been undertaken on the Strategy, which is set out at Appendix 2 to the report.
+These can be disposed of using the Head of Valuation and Asset Management's existing delegated powers, so are not included in this report. - 5.9.
+A Diversity Impact Assessment has been undertaken on the Strategy, which was set out at Appendix 2 to the Cabinet report.